The Sagamore, Bolton Landing, Lake George NY

 The Rec Center is where you’ll drop off your tots for the complimentary “Kids Camp.”
 Yes, you and your honey can have some alone time, knowing that your kids are happily engaged.
 (In season only).

-Of course, the Sagamore has more and more: indoor pool, Zumba and Yoga classes, a spa, tennis courts, and a challenging offsite mountainside Golf Course.
+Of course, the Sagamore has more and more: an indoor pool, Zumba and Yoga classes, a spa, tennis courts, and a challenging offsite mountainside Golf Course.

 Dining at The Sagamore

-But for full-on lake views, nothing beats The Pavilion – a burger spot by day and steak and lobster restaurant by night; right on the waterfront.
+But for full-on lake views, nothing beats The Pavilion – a burger spot by day and a steak and lobster restaurant by night; right on the waterfront.

 Just the Facts